 Category “A” are the most profitable and low-cost products.
-These products have the highest turnover rate and can be stored for a long time as they can sell completely later on.
+These products have the highest turnover rate and can be stored for a long time as they can be sold completely later on.
 So products of this category are the most beneficial for the business.

-Category “B” are also profitable for business but are slightly expensive.
+Category “B” is also profitable for business but is slightly expensive.
 The demand for these products is more but less than the category “A” products.

 Category “C” are the least profit-giving products that are less demanding.
-These products sell at a very low rate or even don’t sell at all, making it hard for businesses to make profits from this kind of products.
+These products sell at a very low rate or even don’t sell at all, making it hard for businesses to profit from this kind of product.